Big names, not so big crowd: Brazil held by Senegal in Singapore friendly

 And this time round, the bling-wearing, stepover-throwing, opinion-dividing superstar was once again back in town.

-In addition, there was flair in the form of the Paris Saint-Germain forward, Liverpool’s Roberto Firmino and Bayern Munich’s Philippe Coutinho, and force with the likes of Manchester City’s Ederson and Paris Saint-Germain’s Thiago Silva.
+In addition, there was flair in the form of Liverpool’s Roberto Firmino and Bayern Munich’s Philippe Coutinho, and force with the likes of Manchester City’s Ederson and Paris Saint-Germain’s Thiago Silva.

 And close to an hour before kick-off, it was more Anfield than anything else, as the Liverpool fans made their presence felt - strains of You’ll Never Walk Alone wafting from the stands.